BarzinL/OpenAI_TTS-Generator/README.md

 ### Text-to-Speech Conversion (`main.py`)

 1. Replace `'your-api-key'` in the script with your actual OpenAI API key.
+2. If desired, change the `voice` variable form `fable` to your desired [voice model](https://platform.openai.com/docs/guides/text-to-speech/voice-options) within the `convert_text_to_speech` function.
-2. Place your text file in the same directory or provide the correct path to the `input.txt` file.
+3. Place your text file in the same directory or provide the correct path to the `input.txt` file.
-3. Run the script to generate MP3 files for each chunk of the text:
+4. Run the script to generate MP3 files for each chunk of the text:

 ```bash
 python main.py
 ```

-- The generated MP3 files will be saved as `output_part_N.mp3`.
+- The generated MP3 files will be saved as `output_part_N.mp3` and automatically concatenated into a `final_output.mp3` file.

 ### Audio Concatenation (`concatenate.py`)